theSaintKappa/MosesBot/README.md

 TEST_GUILD_ID=your_guild_id # A Discord guild id for testing slash commands
 ```

+5. Edit the `src/config.json` file to have your own discord ids

-5. Finally, start the bot with `$ bun run src/index.ts`
+6. Finally, start the bot with `$ bun run src/index.ts`